purvajapatil/purvajapatil/README.md

 👯 I’m looking to collaborate on - Hackathons

-💬 Ask me about - R, Machine Learning, restaurants, and a good playlist.
+💬 Ask me about - R, Machine Learning, restaurants, and a good playlist

-⚡️ Fun fact - The rocket for India's first ever rocket launch was carried in parts on a bicycle to the launch site, a church in Thiruvananthapuram in 1963.
+⚡️ Fun fact - The rocket for India's first ever rocket launch was carried in parts on a bicycle to the launch site, a church in Thiruvananthapuram in 1963

 🖨 Resume - [Click to view](https://drive.google.com/file/d/1O3O4hIQiaoHdxGIF0MyWG9nv46_tzHsu/view?usp=sharing)